imatge-upc/vqa-2016-cvprw/README.md

 We have used Theano in order to develop the project and it has not been tested with TensorFlow.

-For a further and more complete of all the dependencies used within this project, check out the requirements.txt provided in the project.
+For a further and more complete of all the dependencies used within this project, check out the requirements.txt provided within the project.
 This file will help you to recreate the exact same Python environment that we worked with.